Shame and guilt.

 Shame says, “I am bad” whereas guilt says, “I did something bad.”
 Big difference.

-On the other hand, the Bible says guilt or “godly sorrow” exists to help us.
+On the other hand, the Bible says guilt or “godly sorrow” exists to help us change our ways.
 It leads us to repentance and growth.
 This kind of guilt is healthy because it is motivated by love.
 There is a motivation to restore what has been broken.
 A sense of power to make things right.

 2 Corinthians 7:10 says, “For godly grief produces a repentance that leads to salvation without regret, whereas worldly grief produces death” (ESV).